 Lincoln Wheat Penny (1909–1958): Values & Key Dates

-Looking for Lincoln Wheat penny values can be tricky because many of the price guides that are available online offer confusing information about what a coin might fetch based on its physical condition.
+Searching for Lincoln Wheat penny values can be tricky.
+Many of the price guides that are available online offer confusing information about what a coin might fetch based on its physical condition.

 Lincoln Wheat cent

 First, The Bad News About Wheat Penny Values . . .